ebuchman/blog/content/posts/uoa-liquidity.md

-The point of all this is to demonstrate that access to a higher level of the hierarchy - access to outside money or the medium of exchange - is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level, and insufficient trust to roll over the imabalance into the future.
+The point of all this is to demonstrate that access to a higher level of the hierarchy - access to outside money or the medium of exchange - is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level, and/or insufficient trust to roll over the imabalance into the future.
 We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.